 Video: Memories: MTL wins 11th consecutive SCF game

 1927: Jack Adams is named general manager and coach of the Detroit Cougars, replacing Duke Keats.
 Adams goes on to control the fortunes of the team, renamed the Falcons in 1930 and the Red Wings in 1932, for the next 35 years.

-1971: Jean Beliveau has two assists, his final points in Stanley Cup Playoff competition, to help the Canadiens defeat the Chicago Blackhawks 4-3 in Game 6 of the Final at the Forum.
+1971: Jean Beliveau has two assists, his final points in Stanley Cup competition, to help the Canadiens defeat the Chicago Blackhawks 4-3 in Game 6 of the Final at the Forum.
 Beliveau assists on a first-period goal by Yvan Cournoyer and sets up Frank Mahovlich's game-tying goal early in the third.
-Peter Mahovlich's shorthanded goal at 8:55 of the third period puts the Canadiens ahead to stay and sends the series back to Chicago for Game 7.
+A shorthanded goal by Peter Mahovlich at 8:55 of the third period puts the Canadiens ahead to stay and sends the series back to Chicago for Game 7.

 1982: The New York Islanders become the first U.S.-based team to win the Stanley Cup three years in a row when they defeat the Vancouver Canucks 3-1 at Pacific Coliseum to complete a four-game sweep in the Final.
 Mike Bossy scores a power-play goal five minutes into the second period and again at even strength three minutes later.
 He finishes the playoffs with 17 goals and wins the Conn Smythe Trophy.
 Billy Smith makes 23 saves for the Islanders, who allow one goal in winning the two games at Vancouver.